sparkartgroup/gulp-markdown-to-json/README.md

 - `context` `Object` to use when calling `render`
 - `name` `String` to rename consolidated output file, if using.
 Default: `content.json`
 - `stripTitle` `Boolean` strips the first `<h1>` from body, if extracted as title.
 Default: `false`
-- `transform` `Function` to modify the JSON data for each file before outputting
+- `transform` `Function` to access and change the JSON data for each file before outputting

 Contribute
 ----------